learn-co-curriculum/getting-remote-data-working-with-apis/README.md

 Take a few minutes and familiarize yourself with resource linked to above.
 Learning how to read API documentation is an important skill.
 It's okay if you don't understand everything in the above document.
-We'll learn much more about the web later on.
 For now, just look it over briefly.

-The documentation gives us the API endpoint that we are interested in.
+As you read through, you'll see that the documentation lists the API endpoint.
-**Endpoint** refers to the URL that we are requesting that will return to us the desired data.
+**Endpoint** refers to the URL we can submit a request to and that will return to us the desired data.

 Open up a new tab in your browser and paste in the following URL:
 `http://data.cityofnewyork.us/resource/uvks-tn5n.json`